The Undergraduate Program in Biology and the Undergraduate Program in Neuroscience have peer advisors available to answer student questions!

 If you need help planning class schedules, finding courses that suit your goals, mapping a way to graduate on time, or have concerns about honors, graduate school, or research, please feel free to stop by!

 Hello!
-My name is Jack Gatti.
-I am a junior majoring in Cellular/Molecular Biology and minoring in both Medical Anthropology and Music.
-I hope to attend medical school after I graduate.
+My name is Benjamin Moy, and I am a junior majoring in Cellular and Molecular Biology and minoring in Music.
+After graduating, I hope to attend medical school.

 On campus, I serve as Vice President of the LSA Student Honor Council, an organization that works closely with the Office of the Assistant Dean to promote academic integrity on campus.
 I am also Director of Community Outreach for the Kidney Disease Screening and Awareness Program, where I organize health screenings for underprivileged communities.
 As a member of the Nandakumar Lab, I research telomeres and the shelterin protein complex in hopes of finding relevant therapeutic applications.
 I also volunteer at Arbor Hospice and the Ronald McDonald House.
 In my spare time, I study organ performance with Prof. James Kibbie and voice with Elise Eden.